 Prepare the Lemon Filling while the crust is in the oven

 While the crust is baking in the oven, it’s time to prepare the lemon filling.
 Don’t wait until the last minute, because the crust needs to still be warm when you top it with the filling.

-Beat the eggs and whisk them together with the sugar, lemon zest and juice.
+Beat the eggs and whisk them together with the sugar, lemon zest, and juice.
 And please, whatever you do, use freshly squeezed lemon juice.
 Avoid at all cost the bottle that you grab off the grocery shelf.
-There is truly a difference of day and night between the two.
+There is truly a huge difference between the two.